 and that paint on the floor was in horrible condition!

-I was recently reading a post that Susan from Between Naps on the Porch wrote about having her porch floor re-done and how she loves the feel of the cool wood on her bare feet.
+I was recently reading about someone that had just redone her porch and how she loves the feel of the cool wood on her bare feet.
 Well that convicted me!
 I know that feeling she was describing, and this porch of ours didn’t have that… No indeed!

 But I wanted that for this porch too…